Skip to main content

 In ancient Egypt, similar instruments were sometimes associated with ritual practices and were believed to possess symbolic or even magical properties.

-The Asian Tradition
+The Ocarina in the Asian Tradition

 An important related instrument is the xun, a Chinese vessel flute that may date back as far as 2700 BCE.
 Typically made of clay, the xun features a rounded body and finger holes that allow the performer to control pitch.